open-component-model/ocm-controller/README.md

     resourceRef:
       name: charts
       version: 6.3.5
-      extraIdentity:
-        helmChart: podinfo # name of the chart
 ```

-This extra information is needed, because it cannot be inferred from the resource's information.

 _Note_: `resourceRef.Version` here must match the resource's meta version in order to create the right
 layer information and tag in our internal OCI repository.
 If there is a mismatch here, the helm deployer